abhayk001/qcnn-scr/README.md

 You can also find the model trained on the above quanvolved images named model_dep.h5

 Credit to [Huck Yang](https://github.com/huckiyang/QuantumSpeech-QCNN) as they were the strong base on which this was built.
-The quantum CNN is also almost the same one used here, therefore, refer to his [paper](https://ieeexplore.ieee.org/abstract/document/9413453) for more insight on this topic.
+The quantum CNN is also pretty much the same one used here, therefore, refer to his [paper](https://ieeexplore.ieee.org/abstract/document/9413453) for more insight on this topic.

 Also credit to [Md.
 Showkat Hossain Chy](https://github.com/showkat2203/Quantum-Network-For-Image-Classification) as this is where we got the classification network.
 This is a repo for image classification of MNIST using classical and quantum networks.
 Check it out!